-- to send a message at your request, like 'Send a text to John Smith'.
+- Google Assistant uses your contacts to send a message at your request, like "Send a text to John Smith."

 - When necessary for our legitimate interests and those of third parties, including to:

-- Customise our services to provide you with a better user experience.
-For example, displaying a Google Doodle on the Search homepage to celebrate an event specific to your country, providing security tips adapted to how you use Google products or tailoring the experience to be age-appropriate, if relevant.
+- Customize our services to provide you with a better user experience.
+For example, displaying a Google Doodle on the Search homepage to celebrate an event specific to your country, providing security tips adapted to how you use Google products, or tailoring the experience to be age-appropriate, if relevant.

 - Provide

 advertising,

 which allows us

 to offer many of

 our services

 without a fee.

 For example,

-showing you
+showing you ads

-ads based on
+based on the

-the context of

-the site that